Covid 19 Delta outbreak: 194 cases, Auckland border to lift on December 15 - NZ Herald

-People will be able to travel to or from Auckland from December 15 if they have received both Covid-19 vaccines or have returned a negative test, Prime Minister Jacinda Ardern says.
+People will be able to travel to or from Auckland from December 15 if they have received both doses of the Covid-19 vaccine or have returned a negative test, Prime Minister Jacinda Ardern says.

 There are 194 cases of Covid-19 in the community today and a further person has died with the virus.
 A man, in his 60s, died at North Shore Hospital.
 The Ministry said he was admitted to hospital on 4 November with Covid symptoms and subsequently tested positive.
 He died yesterday.